tigerwill90/fox/README.md

 f.MustAdd(fox.MethodAny, "/api*{mount}", api.Mount())
 ```

-The subrouter pattern must end with a catch-all parameter (`*{param}` or `+{param}`).
-Requests matching the prefix are delegated
-to the mounted router with the remaining path.
+Requests matching the prefix are delegated to the mounted router with the remaining path.

 Use cases include:
-- Applying middleware, global router or/and matchers to a pattern prefix
+- Applying middleware, matchers or other configuration to a routing prefix
 - Managing entire route subtree at runtime (e.g. insert, update, or delete via the parent router)
 - Organizing routes into groups with shared configuration